Lippisch Delta VI: P.11 flying-wing fighter

 Following his departure for his own independent design office near Vienna in Austria, Lippisch returned to the P.11 and radically revised it.
 The fuselage shrank to a short forward cockpit nacelle.
 The engines were placed quite close together inside the wing, with intakes in the roots and the otherwise straight trailing edge cut back for the exhausts.
 The wing planform was a cropped delta of moderate sweep.
 Small twin fins were located either side of the trailing edge cutback.
 Construction of a full-scale mock-up began in 1943.

 Delta VI

 By the time work on an experimental prototype was begun, the project had become the Delta VI.
 Around this time Lippisch conceived of a "power wing", a hollow monocoque shell whose interior formed the internal duct of the main powerplant.
 He initially intended the Delta VI to have such a wing construction, but later drawings suggest that this was too difficult to realise under the prevailing war conditions.

 On 16 and 24 June 1944 the USAF bombed Vienna, destroying the factory where prototype V1 was under construction and killing over forty of his co-workers.
-The prototype was moved to a new site but could not be completed before the Russian arrival in Vienna caused Lippisch and his colleagues to flee.
+The prototype was moved to a new site but could not be completed before the Soviet arrival in Vienna caused Lippisch and his colleagues to flee.

 Lippisch went on to further develop the power wing concept in his P.12 and P.13a and b projects.